pyokosmeme/HyperMask/README.md

    Adapt the framework to various relationship types (romantic, familial, mentorship, adversarial, platonic, professional).

 > **Note:** For detailed instructions on creating characters using our template, please refer to our [Character Creation Guideline](./CharacterCreationGuideline.md).
+> For orchestration of multi-character interactions, see the [Hypervisor System Prompt](./HypervisorSystemPrompt.md) and the [hypervisor module](./hypervisor.py).

 ---